 And when I finally began formulating with safer ingredients, I realised another challenge: those “fragrance throwers” that give candles a powerful hot throw are often the exact ingredients we are trying to avoid.
 That meant working twice as hard on my formulations, double the effort and double the testing, because without being able to rely on certain toxic chemicals to throw the scent, finding and navigating ways around this to ensure a decent scent throw was key.
 Im honestly so proud to say that I've had incredible feedback from my customers and been told by many that my candles are not headache inducing like so many they have tried in the past as well as less artificial smelling with a more true to life scent and I am honestly just so, so grateful to have customers that truly appreciate these efforts.
 It has also meant saying no to popular fragrance suppliers and trends.
 But I did it, because I (physically) had to.

 So no, I’ve never claimed that my candles are “chemical-free” (because nothing is).
-Burning anything, even essential oils can induce chemical changes that render them toxic (which is also why fragrance oils (albeit ones with certain chemicals eliminated) over essential oils wins that debate for me, but that's another topic for another day.)
+Burning anything, even essential oils can induce molecular changes that render them toxic (which is also why fragrance oils (designed to be burned) over essential oils wins that debate for me, but that's another topic for another day.)

-However, I also know that I’ve done everything I can to make my candles as safe as possible — both for me to work with, and for anyone else who values that effort.
+However, I also know that I’ve done everything I can to make my candles as safe as possible, both for me to work with, and for my customers.
 These experiences have sparked a deep-rooted passion in this business, and quite literally lit a fire from within (pun intended!).
 One fuelled by care, intention, integrity, and the values it’s built on.

 But I also believe there’s space for genuine people and honest work.
 My candles exist because of a personal health journey.
-They were born out of the fear that I might have to give up something I love, and the determination to find a safer way — both for myself and for the people who value that effort.
+They were born out of the fear that I might have to give up something I love, and the determination to find cleaner candles and a safer ay to create them.

 When I use the term “non-toxic,” it’s not for show.
 It reflects the months of research, the real risks I’ve faced, and the care behind every ingredient I’ve chosen to leave out.

 Everyone creates from a different place, with different values, limitations, and reasons.
 This post isn’t about calling anyone out.
-It’s a gentle ask for that to be respected — and a reminder that some of us really have done the work we speak about.
+It’s a gentle ask for that to be respected.

 This isn’t about perfection.
 It’s about progress, transparency, and intention.